OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/how-to/create_a_bulk_assessment_for_submission_tasks.md

 A data line must always contain the following information:

-  * User identification (user name, registered email address or institution number/matriculation number)
+  * User identification (username, registered email address or institution number/matriculation number)
   * Number of points.
 Subpoints can be entered with commas or dots (Note: commas cannot be used if commas are used as separators)
   * Status (see below)
   * If desired, a comment can be entered in fourth position.